sunshowers/z3.rkt/README.md

 on Racket.
 The documentation is rather incomplete right now, but here's what's
 working:

-* Basic assertions on integers, booleans and arrays
+* Basic assertions on integers, booleans, arrays and integer lists
 * Custom datatypes: only scalar datatypes supported right now
 * Extracting values from generated models
 * A few examples using the assertions, including Sudoku and n-queens